-The hysteria surrounding the trials was fueled by superstition, mass panic, and false accusations.
-It all began with two young girls, Betty Parris and Abigail Williams, who experienced mysterious fits and claimed to be possessed by the devil.
-The community, already on edge due to recent Indian attacks, began to fear an outbreak of witchcraft and more and more people were accused of practicing it.
+The hysteria that fueled these trials was a blend of superstition, mass panic, and unfounded accusations.
+It started when two young girls, Betty Parris and Abigail Williams, began to suffer from inexplicable fits and claimed to be possessed by the devil.
+The local community, already anxious from recent attacks by Native Americans, grew increasingly fearful of a witchcraft epidemic, leading to a surge in accusations.

 The trials were conducted by local magistrates, who were under intense pressure to find and punish witches.
 The methods used to obtain confessions were often brutal and included sleep deprivation, hunger, and physical abuse.
 Many of the accused, including elderly and disabled individuals, made false confessions in order to avoid further torture.